 More information and guidance from CMS can be found here.

 The start of 2024 marked another critical change for pharmaceutical manufacturers.
 The removal of the Medicaid Average Manufacturer Price (AMP) cap, as part of the American Rescue Plan Act (ARPA) of 2021, has substantially impacted certain name-brand drugs.
 This applies specifically to brand drugs that had already hit the rebate cap or experienced price increases outpacing inflation.
-Before the AMP cap was lifted, rebates given for Medicaid were limited to the drug’s AMP at 100%.
+Before the AMP cap removal in 2024, rebates given for Medicaid were limited to the drug’s AMP at 100%.
 However, in 2024, the total rebates were estimated to be substantially higher than the Medicaid gross spending on those drugs.

-The consequences of lifting the rebate cap led some drug companies to lower their drug prices or altogether discontinue certain drugs in favor of less expensive alternatives to mitigate the financial impact of increased Medicaid rebates.
+The consequences of the AMP cap removal led some drug companies to lower their drug prices or altogether discontinue certain drugs in favor of less expensive alternatives to mitigate the financial impact of increased Medicaid rebates.
 The data shows that between December of 2023 and January 2024, 30 brand products taking drug price decreases, which is a new record from a historical perspective.
 For example, significant price cuts by insulin manufacturers of over 70% Wholesale Acquisition Cost (WAC) reduction have been a direct response to this policy change.

-Price Decreases by Disease Categories
+Figure 1 – Price Decreases by Disease Categories

-The removal of the AMP cap and the Inflation Reduction Act (IRA) have played a considerable role in the manufacturer’s drug pricing decisions.
+The AMP cap removal and the Inflation Reduction Act (IRA) have played a considerable role in the manufacturer’s drug pricing decisions.
 The IRA requires drug companies to pay a rebate if drug prices rise faster than inflation in Medicare, a requirement that already exists in Medicaid.
 The addition of Medicare inflationary rebates has slowed the increase of drug prices over time but has also led to lower Medicaid inflation-related rebates.
 The median percentage of price increases on brand-name drugs in 2024 is at a historic low of 4.5%.
 In the current policy environment, this trend is poised to continue to track close to inflation as manufacturers’ era of uncapped price increases has come to an end.

-Median Percentage WAC
+Median Percentage for WAC Drug Pricing

 There are also potential impacts on Pharmacy Benefit Managers (PBMs).
 Reducing the Wholesale Acquisition Cost (WAC) of a rebated product can considerably impact the product’s rebate yield.
-If a pharmaceutical manufacturer lowers the WAC of their product, the rebates on discounts they offer may also decrease.
+If a pharmaceutical manufacturer lowers the WAC drug pricing of their product, the rebates on discounts they offer may also decrease.
 PBMs often receive rebates when they promote or include a drug in their preferred list.
 However, this financial incentive can get complex due to regulatory and market dynamics.
-Therefore, most PBMs are expected to consider substantial WAC reductions as a market event, prompting them to invoke their contractual provisions and potentially adjust their pricing guarantees appropriately.
+Therefore, most PBMs are expected to consider substantial WAC pharma reductions as a market event, prompting them to invoke their contractual provisions and potentially adjust their pricing guarantees appropriately.

 The recent elimination of the Medicaid Average Manufacturer Price (AMP) cap is causing momentous and mixed impacts on the pharmaceutical industry.
-Drug manufacturers are responding by modifying their prices and discontinuing certain drugs to cope with additional rebate costs.
+Drug manufacturers are responding by modifying their WAC pharma prices and discontinuing certain drugs to cope with additional rebate costs.
 Meanwhile, pharmacies and PBMs must acclimate to the shift in drug pricing and rebate landscape.

 References: